esphome/esphome-devices/_devices/Arlec-PB89HA_Plug.md

 ---
-title: Arlec PCB89HA Power Board
+title: Arlec PB89HA Power Board
 date-published: 2020-01-04
 type: plug
 standard: au
 ---

+The Arlec PB89HA power board is part of the [Grid Connect ecosystem](https://grid-connect.com.au/) and is sold at Bunnings in Australia and New Zealand.

+It has five sockets: four individually controllable, plus one which is permanently powered (marked "ALWAYS ON").

 1. TOC
 {:toc}